Second DUI Offense in Pittsburgh | Defense Help, Charges and Penalties

 Second DUI in Pittsburgh

-Learn what a skilled DUI lawyer in Pittsburgh can do for you if charged with your second DUI.
+Learn what a professional DUI lawyer in Pittsburgh can do for you if charged with your second DUI.

-It is important to tell your Pittsburgh DUI lawyer everything that transpired so he or she can identify any weaknesses in the state’s case against you, such as the officer’s adherence to proper procedure, or if your condition was accurately assessed because some of the signs of driving under the influence, such as glassy eyes, irregular driving, and slurred speech can be explained by elements like stress, exhaustion, or your overall health.
+It is important to tell your Pittsburgh second DUI lawyer everything that transpired so that they can identify any weaknesses in the state’s case against you, such as the officer’s adherence to proper procedure, or if your condition was accurately assessed because some of the signs of driving under the influence, such as glassy eyes, irregular driving, and slurred speech can be explained by elements like stress, exhaustion, or your overall health.

 Also, after your arrest, you will receive a copy of your criminal complaint in the mail.
-It’s important to show this paperwork to your attorney so he or she can see the exact charges against you.
+It’s important to show this paperwork to your 2nd DUI attorney so they can see the exact charges against you.

 One of the next steps in the DUI process will be your preliminary hearing.
 This is the first court appearance for your case and it is critical because at this hearing your options, including a plea negotiation or a trial, will be determined.
-Your attorney will be able to help you obtain the best possible outcome for your situation.
+Your 2nd DUI attorney will be able to help you obtain the best possible outcome for your situation, including potentially getting your charges dismissed.

-If you do not choose to negotiate a plea and your case goes to trial, your attorney will have several lines of defense depending on the circumstances.
+If you do not choose to negotiate a plea and your case goes to trial, your 2nd DUI lawyer will have several lines of defense depending on the circumstances.
 A few of these are:

-Call us today at (412) 281-2146 for a free and confidential consultation with a skilled attorney.
-We are available 24/7 and are here to stand by your side to craft a strong DUI defense.
+Contact us today at (412) 281-2146 for a free and confidential consultation with a trusted attorney.